 - Bank of Ireland may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.

-- Bank of Ireland did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.
+- Bank of Ireland did not make their customers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.

-- If consumers had any outstanding credit or debt, Bank of Ireland should have told the customer to use the extra money to clear this off first before investing into the Stock Market.
+- If customers had any outstanding credit or debt, Bank of Ireland should have informed the customer to use the extra money to clear this off first before investing into the Stock Market.

 Have Bank of Ireland mis-sold you your Investment?

 - I didn't ask Bank of Ireland to invest my money into the stock market where I would be subject to financial risk.